Writing is one of the most dreaded in-class activities that students encounter.

 A journal typically contains experiences and something important that happened in a day.
 Journal writing is the easiest writing activity students can enjoy and develop writing from.

 Students can also work on their writing skills by sharing work with others.
-By having someone review the work, it’s possible to get feedback and constructive criticism in a non-threatning way.
+By having someone review the work, it’s possible to get feedback and constructive criticism in a non-threatening way.

 Among the writing activities that students face, essay development is the most challenging.
 This is because an essay is a piece of literature that requires focus, structure, and organization.